 About

 Over the past decade, connections between these fields have been very fruitful.
-For instance, the theory of Markov chains has been revolutionized by ideas from high dimensional expansion, stochastic localization, and notions of curvature on graphs.
+For instance, the theory of Markov chains has been revolutionized by ideas from high-dimensional expansion, stochastic localization, and notions of curvature on graphs.
 Our understanding of random graphs and manifolds has advanced dramatically, in tandem with related developments in random matrix theory and free probability — which have in another direction led to progress in discrepancy theory.
 The theory of quantum chaos has inspired new ways to understand the eigenvectors of random and deterministic graphs.

 This program seeks to explore these connections further, with the goal of transferring not only results and techniques, but also questions and research directions between the settings of graphs, manifolds, and groups, and between mathematics and computer science.
-The scientific content of the program is centered around a boot camp and three workshops:
+The scientific content of the program is centered on a boot camp and three workshops:

 1. Local to Global Principles

-2. Probabilistic Phenomena on Graphs and Manifolds
+2. Probabilistic Phenomena on Graphs, Groups, and Manifolds

 3. Beyond Graph Laplacians